hardikidnani/Mini-SnapChat/README.md

 # Mini-SnapChat
-The IOS application allows you to cpature and share images and video to all your friends
+The IOS application allows you to capture and share images and video to all your friends